Kwirtz/novelpy/docs/source/usage.rst

    # OR
    dict_Meshterms = {"PMID": 12255534, "year": 1902, "Mesh_year_category": [{"descUI": "D000830", "year": 1999}, {"descUI": "D001695", "year": 1999}]}

-For text embedding indicators you need different entities.
+For text embedding indicators, one need different entities.

-To run Shibayama et al. [2021] :cite:p:`shibayama2021measuring` you need the Citation_network (i.e the ID of papers the document cite) but also the abstract and/or title of papers.
+To run Shibayama et al. [2021] :cite:p:`shibayama2021measuring`, one needs the Citation_network (i.e. the ID of papers the document cite) but also the abstract and/or title of papers.

 .. code-block:: python